marcosasn/tst-iqcheck/README.md

-# QCHECK
+# IQCHECK

-QCHECK is a tst custom command to check student's solution code quality to a given problem.
+IQCHECK is a tst custom command to check student's solution code identifiers quality to a given problem.

-It is based on well-known static metrics that help to evaluate software maintainability.
- - lloc: Logical lines of code
- - cc: McCabe cyclomatic complexity
- - vhalstead: Halstead volume
- - pep8: Adherence to Python coding standards (PEP8)
+It is based on a well-known gold standard recommended in a book and also adopted by some software engineering literature initiatives towards improving the identifiers quality.
+Also, it is based on a previously developed tool: qcheck.

 ## License

 This software is licensed under the terms of the AGPL 3.0 license.
 Please read the LICENSE file.

 ## Documentation